Community Impact & Financial Health: Leveraging Resources for Financial Resilience

 |Session 1: Shifting to Recovery: Strategies For Member Financial Health Individual Session||Regular Price: $249||Register Now|

 |Session 2: Building Meaningful Partnerships for Localized Solutions Individual Session||Regular Price: $249||Register Now|

 |Session 3: Where's the Money?
 Individual Session||Regular Price: $249||Register Now|

 |Session 4: Social Purpose of Credit Unions Individual Session||Regular Price: $249||Register Now|

 |*Small Credit Union = $100 million or less in assets|

 Continued education and training of credit union employees helps keep the Credit Union Movement vibrant and competitive.

-The Northwest Credit Union Foundation is providing professional development scholarships for credit union professionals interested in attending CU Learning TRAXX sessions.
-If credit unions need financial support to purchase an All Access Pass or Session Bundles, CEOs can apply for their entire 2020 scholarship award to go toward CU Learning TRAXX.
+The Northwest Credit Union Foundation is providing professional development scholarships for credit union professionals interested in attending CU Learning TRAXX sessions, including scholarships for on-demand sessions.
+If credit unions need financial support to purchase an All Access Pass or Session Bundles, CEOs can apply for a scholarship award to go toward CU Learning TRAXX.
 Please reach out to Maija Noll for any questions on scholarship eligibility.